RyanL72/CSDS_392/README.md

 # CSDS_392
-CWRU IOS Development Spring 2025
+Applications made for CWRU IOS Development Spring 2025

 # Swift Syntax
+The basics of using swift.

 # To Do List
+A basic todo list application.

 # Remind Me App
 An Application that allows you to add, modify, and remove reminders.
 You can also set the priority of the reminders.